canonical/checkbox/docs/tutorial/writing-tests/test-plan.rst

 interfere or break resources so, ideally, we would like to run them before anything else.
 Bootstrap include does exactly this.

-The boostrap section of a test plan is the initial information gathering phase of a test plan.
-Although there aren't any limitation as to what you can include in the ``bootstrap_include`` section, we advise to only put there information gathering jobs.
+The bootstrap section of a test plan is the initial information gathering phase of a test plan.
+Although there aren't any limitations as to what you can include in the ``bootstrap_include`` section, we advise to only put there information gathering jobs.